happyplaygrounds/erp-docs/pages/hiiq/hiiq_finding_customers.md

 ---
-title: Finding Customers
+title: Finding Happy Customers
 tags: [customers]
 keywords: finding, customers
 last_updated: February 23, 2021
-summary: "You can find a customer by clicking on Home or Customer options."
+summary: "You can find a customer by clicking on the Home or Customer links in the topbar."
 sidebar: hiiq_sidebar
 permalink: hiiq_finding_customers.html
 folder: hiiq